statmlben/embedding-learning/README.rst

 Embedding learning
 ============

-This is a demonstration about implements of the paper "Embedding learning" by Ben Dai, Xiaotong Shen and Junhui Wang in TensorFlow (tensorflow_demo.py) and Keras (keras_demo.py).
+This is a demonstration about implements of the paper `Embedding learning <https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1775614>`_ by Ben Dai, Xiaotong Shen and Junhui Wang in TensorFlow (tensorflow_demo.py) and Keras (keras_demo.py).

 .. code-block:: tex